Hello fellow readers,

-When I met with Suz of Sparta NJ to review a garden design, I saw her fiddlehead fig tree we spoke about last week standing tall in its new pot.
-She said it was rootbound, with very little soil, so repotting during the winter months was warranted (though not customarily suggested as it’s their time to rest).
+When I met with Suz of Sparta, NJ, to review a garden design, I saw her fiddlehead fig tree we spoke about last week standing tall in its new pot.
+She said it was rootbound, with very little soil, so repotting during winter was warranted (though not customarily suggested as it’s their time to rest).
 Suz asked about the mold on another house plant; I believe a Split Leaf Philodendron (Monstera deliciosa).
 “I’ve been wiping it off, but it keeps coming back,” she said.

-Indeed the fuzzy white specks looked like mold.
+Indeed, the fuzzy white specks looked like mold.
 I surmised they could be eggs or nymphs of whiteflies and suggested Neem Oil.
 It’s my go-to in the garden, so it makes sense to use it inside.
-There’s horticultural oil or insecticidal soap too, but I vote for the old tried-and-true.
+There’s horticultural oil or insecticidal soap, but I vote for the old tried-and-true.
 Neem Oil is a natural alternative extracted from the Neem tree (Azadirachta indica) native to India.
-It’s antibacterial and antiseptic attributes discourage both fungi and parasites.
+Its antibacterial and antiseptic attributes discourage both fungi and parasites.

 Mealybugs and whiteflies look similar.

-When I returned home and zoomed in on the photo of Suz’s Philodendron dilemma, it occurred to me it could be mealybugs.
+When I returned home and zoomed in on the photo of Suz’s Philodendron dilemma, I realized it could be mealybugs.
 The good news is the remedy is similar.

 Both mealybugs and whiteflies are white, though some mealybugs are cream-colored, even brownish.
-The fuzzy cottony-looking mealybugs don’t fly, whereas adult whiteflies do.
-Both suck sap, causing curling and yellowing leaves and are stealth in finding their way inside.
+The fuzzy, cottony-looking mealybugs don’t fly, whereas adult whiteflies do.
+Both suck sap, causing curling and yellowing leaves and are stealthy in finding their way inside.

 I noticed a beautiful bouquet of lilies on the dining room table.
 Suz enjoys fresh flowers each week, she said.
-Both mealybugs and whiteflies are frequent greenhouse guests, so indeed, the cut flowers could be the culprit.
+Mealybugs and whiteflies are frequent greenhouse guests, so the cut flowers could be the culprit.

 Safe remedies of good riddance.